bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 1. Under a `derivatives/` subfolder in the root of the source BIDS dataset folder to make a clear distinction between raw data and results of data processing.
-Each pipeline has a dedicated directory under which it stores all of its outputs.
-There are few restriction on the directory name; it is RECOMMENDED to use the format `<pipeline>-<variant>` in cases where it is anticipated that the same pipeline will output more than one variant (e.g., `AFNI-blurring`, `AFNI-noblurring`, etc.).
+A data processing pipeline will typically have a dedicated directory under which it stores all of its outputs.
+Different components of a pipeline can, however, also be stored under different subfolders.
+There are few restrictions on the directory names; it is RECOMMENDED to use the format `<pipeline>-<variant>` in cases where it is anticipated that the same pipeline will output more than one variant (e.g., `AFNI-blurring`, `AFNI-noblurring`, etc.).
 For the sake of consistency, the subfolder name SHOULD be the `PipelineDescription.Name` field in `data_description.json`, optionally followed by a hyphen and a suffix (see below).

-    For example:
+    Examples of single pipeline outputs:

     ```Plain
     <dataset>/derivatives/fmriprep-v1.4.1/sub-0001
     <dataset>/derivatives/spm/sub-0001
     <dataset>/derivatives/vbm/sub-0001
+    ```
+    Examples of a split pipeline outputs:
+    ```Plain
+    <dataset>/derivatives/spm_preproc/sub-0001
+    <dataset>/derivatives/spm_stats/sub-0001
+    ```
+    or using a nested structure
+    ```Plain
+    <dataset>/derivatives/spm_preproc/sub-0001
+    <dataset>/derivatives/spm_preproc/sub-0001/spm_stats/sub-0001
     ```

 1. As a standalone dataset independent of the source (raw or derived) BIDS dataset.
 This way of specifying derivatives is particularly useful when the